 Making the most of your walk

-Benefits of walking
+Benefits of Walking

 Plan your walk

 Take a look at the different routes to your destination.
-The best route might be quite different, quicker and more exciting than the one you normally choose.
+The best route may be different, quicker, and more exciting than the one you normally choose.
 You can also keep a lookout on your walks for any sightings of birds, animals, plants and more.

 Walking with the kids

 Local greenspaces can be great for taking a breather, walking dogs, enjoying family time, and for outdoor learning.
 There's usually plenty of wildlife to see too.